intershop/devenv-4-iom/README.md

 There exists no backward compatibility the other way around.
 There is no information available, which version of _devenv-4-iom_ is required by a certain version of IOM.

+# Release information 2.5.0

+## New Features

+### Support for sending Metrics to an _OpenTelemetry Collector_ compatible endpoint <!-- 93088 -->

+The new property *OTEL_COLLECTOR* was added.
+A new [documentation chapter](doc/07_metrics.md) explains the usage.

+### Support for version information <!-- 80982 -->

+The new command line switch _-v_ provides now the version of _devenv-4-iom_.

+### Support for Cache-Reset <!-- 81950 -->

+The new command *apply cache-reset* allows to trigger a reset of IOMs configuration cache.
+This cache reset is now also applied automatically after deployment or configuration changes, executed by _devenv-4-iom_.

+### Improved documentation

+* Added documentation how to access the PostgreSQL database <!-- 81066 -->
+* Added documentation about how to handle custom configurations that are not directly supported by _devenv-4-iom_. <!-- 81066 -->

+## Fixed Bugs

+* _deploy <pattern>_ succeeds if the pattern has not matched any deployment artifact. <!-- 79162 -->
+* commands executed by _devenv-4-iom_ inside the IOM pod are now running interactively, in order to make sure that ~/.bashrc inside the container is read. <!-- 84293 -->

 # Release information 2.4.0